jonasoh/spiro/README.md

 For situations where the web UI cannot be used via the network, e.g. if using the system is used where a network connection is not available or where firewall policies block access to the web UI or SSH, SPIRO can be configured to act as a Wi-Fi hotspot.
 In this mode, a Wi-Fi network with the name spiro-XXXXXX is provided, which provides access only to SPIRO.

-To enable the hotspot, run the following command from the terminal or via SSH (note that the system must be connected to a network when initially enabling the hotspot, as it needs to be able to download several software packages):
+Wi-Fi hotspot mode can be conveniently enabled in the *System settings* page in the web UI.
+To enable the hotspot when the web UI is not accessible (such as if the system is connected to a screen and keyboard during installation), run the following command from the terminal or via SSH (note that the system must be connected to a network with internet access when initially enabling the hotspot, as it needs to be able to download several software packages):

 ```
 sudo spiro --enable-hotspot